RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 ### 2.2.
 Testing with `qladisp`

 To test the firewire connections, the simplest solution is to use the command line tool `qladisp`.
-Assuming that you have built [wiki:sawIntuitiveResearchKitTutorial/Build the software], `qladisp` can be found in the cisst build tree, subdirectory `build/bin`.
+Assuming that you have [built the software](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Build), `qladisp` can be found in the cisst build tree, subdirectory `build/bin`.
 The program requires one or more board IDs.
 The user can optionally specify a port number:
 ```
 qladisp b1 [b2] [-pP]
 ```